eu-cdse/documentation/section1/APIMarkdown/OData.md

-# Data catalogue API with Odata interface
+# Data catalogue API with OData interface

 ## Query structure

-As a general note, Odata query consistst of elements which in this documentation are called "options".
+As a general note, OData query consistst of elements which in this documentation are called "options".
 Interface supports the following search options:

 * filter
 * orderby